You are here: Home By Laws

 5. I will stand by or come to the aid of my brothers of the Militia with whatever means necessary and without question or concern for my own well-being to ensure due process of law as stated in the Constitution.

-6. I will never misuse my position in the Militia for financial or personal gain, nor will I engage in any activity subversive to the Militia.
+6. I will never misuse my position in the Alabama Militia for financial or personal gain, nor will I engage in any activity subversive to the Alabama Militia.

 7. I will never surrender of my own free will.
 If, in command, I will never surrender the members of my command while they have the means to resist.

-8. If am captured, I will continue to resist by all means possible.
+8. If during an armed conflict, I am captured, I will continue to resist by all means possible.
 I will make every effort to escape.
 I will accept neither parole nor special favors from the enemy.

 9. Should I become a prisoner of war, I am bound to give only my name, rank, and date of birth.
 I will make no oral or written statements disloyal to the United States and its citizens or harmful to their continued struggle for liberty and freedom.